 The 15th is one of Padden’s best holes – a downhill left to right dogleg that requires a significant fade off the tee to set up a mid/short-iron to the green.
 Rough, sand and even water lie in wait for drives lacking sufficient fade-spin and trees on the right catch those that overdo it.
 A great hole where a Par 4 usually beats your opponent.

 Put the Driver Away

 The vast majority of Lake Padden’s 18 holes are surrounded on all, or most, sides by tall firs, so it could be argued the wayward golfer should think twice before taking the driver out at all.
 Those trees make the fairways appear a good deal narrower than they really are, however; the short grass is actually plenty wide enough to accommodate a cultured fade or draw.
 Just don’t be hooking, slicing, pulling or pushing it.

 If you prefer to focus on keeping your ball in play rather than squeezing every last inch out of your drives, then there’s really no reason why you would hit the driver at virtually every two and three-shot hole.

 With all those unforgiving firs about you, the trick at Lake Padden is to content yourself with having a shot into the green, no matter how long it is.
 The golfer who pounds away all day with little thought as to placement is going to run up a score he will not want advertized.
 The downhill 8th, which starts in the trees but opens up a little further down the hole, is one of the very few places where you might get away with a long but errant tee shot.
 But remember; what happens on the 8th, stays on the 8th.

-Mark Challender, a member of the Lake Padden Men's Club Board of Directors advises average recreational golfers to play from the Rust tees (5,727 yards) 'because of the course's difficulty'.
+Mark Challender, a member of the Lake Padden Men's Club Board of Directors suggests average recreational golfers play from the Rust tees (5,727 yards) 'because of the course's difficulty'.